-R52 Risk of reporting bias across studies Highly desirable be any methods used for assessing the reporting biases such as publication [PRISMA item 15] R53 Subgroup analyses Mandatory was pe modifie roup analysis (or meta-regression) rformed, state the potential effect ers with rationale for each, stating er each was defined a priori or post MECIR conduct standard 22 (Pre-define potential effect modifiers (e.g. for subgroup analyses) at the protocol stage; restrict these in number; and provide rationale for each.)
-[PRISMA item 16] R54 Summary of findings Highly desirable finding assessr ny methods for summarizing the is of the review, including the ment of the quality of the body of ce for each outcome.
+State any methods for summarizing the findings of the review, including the assessment of the quality of the body of evidence for each outcome.

 MECIR conduct standard 75 (Include a 'Summary of Findings' table according to recommendations described in Chapter 10 of the Cochrane Handbook (version 5 or later).
+Specifically:

-Specifically: include results for one population group (with few exceptions); indicate the intervention and the comparison intervention; include seven or fewer patient-important outcomes; describe the outcomes (e.g. scale, scores, follow-up); indicate the number of participants and studies for each outcome; present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate); summarize the intervention effect (if appropriate); and include a measure of the quality of the body of evidence) MECIR conduct standard 76 (Use the five GRADE considerations (study limitations, consistency of effect, imprecision, indirectness and publication bias) to assess the quality of the body of evidence for each outcome, and to draw conclusions about the quality of evidence within the text of the review.)
+- •include results for one population group (with few exceptions); - •indicate the intervention and the comparison intervention; - •include seven or fewer patient-important outcomes; - describe the outcomes (e.g. scale, scores, follow-up); - •indicate the number of participants and studies for each outcome; - present at least one baseline risk for each dichotomous outcome (e.g. study population or median/medium risk) and baseline scores for continuous outcomes (if appropriate); - •summarize the intervention effect (if appropriate); and - •include a measure of the quality of the body of evidence) MECIR conduct standard 76 (Use the five GRADE considerations (study limitations, consistency of effect, imprecision, indirectness and publication bias) to assess the quality of the body of evidence for each outcome, and to draw conclusions about the quality of evidence within the text of the review.)
 [PRISMA item 12]